SOUND, PERFORMANCE

 WARREN REALRIDER

-His works such as IIII Kitapâtu and Unassigned Data work within the unclaimed spaces between contemporary anti-plains existence, universe engagement, and untethered sound to create hypnotic structures of human/item interface.
-Realrider works to play the tensions and time locations between objects, functions, and movements to create sound pieces lashed to the frameworks of noise art, improvisation, and experimental composition.
+Warren Realrider is a Pawnee/Crow multidisciplinary artist based in Tulsa, Oklahoma, and is currently working on new projects as part of the Tulsa Artist Fellowship.
+While studying painting at the University of Oklahoma, he began exploring sound, materials, and site as elements of his art practice.
+Warren created the Tick-Suck noise performance project in 2016 as sound became central to his practice.
+He has since presented his solo works and performance collaborations in varied locations, from DTLA to S. Windham, VT, and beyond.
+His works, such as IIII Kitapâtu and Unassigned Data work within the unclaimed spaces between contemporary n.
+American Plains existence, universe engagement, and untethered sound to create pointed, sonic structures of human/item interface.
+Realrider works to play with the tensions and time locations between objects, functions, and movements to create works constructed on the frameworks of noise art, improvisation, and experimental composition.